 Along with the driver, a 5-wood and 5-hybrid are included.
 Both of these can be used as an alternative club to hit off the tee, or for second shots off the ground on long par 4s and par 5s.

 What is the difference between these two clubs?
 The loft and the length of the clubs.
 The 5-wood is 18º in loft, the 5-hybrid is 25º in loft, the hybrid also has a shorter length shaft.
 This means the hybrid will travel higher and a shorter.
 Whereas your 5-wood will travel lower and further.

 The woods and hybrids in the Wilson SGI complete set are plenty good enough for beginners and good compared to many other options on the market.
-But the performance of the woods doesn’t quite match up against the performance of more expensive full sets, like the Cobra F-Speed complete set.
+But, just like the driver, the performance of the woods doesn’t quite match up against the performance of more expensive full sets, like the Cobra F-Speed complete set.

-This shouldn’t put you off, as you are saving around $600, which can easily buy you new woods in the future.
+This shouldn’t put you off, as you are saving around $300, which can buy you new woods in the future.

 Irons and wedges